scala-js/scala-js-website/doc/project/js-environments.md

 libraryDependencies += "io.github.gmkumar2005" %% "scala-js-env-playwright" % "0.1.8"
 ```

 The `browserName` parameter accepts `chrome` , `chromium` , `firefox`, and `webkit` as possible options.

 Please be aware that webkit support is currently in an experimental stage.

 ### In browser debugging
-To maintain the browser window open post-execution, simply incorporate the `withKeepAlive`  option into the environment.
+To maintain the browser window open post-execution, add the `withKeepAlive`  option into the environment.

 ```scala
 lazy val pwenvConfig = Def.setting {